Kac-Rice formulas and the number of solutions of parametrized systems of polynomial equations: Parameter regions using Kac-Rice formulas

 In this scenario, cases (i) and (iii) include the region of multistationarity if $M_{\rm max}>1$.

 With this in mind, we use $\hat{r}(B)$ (if it is well defined and can be computed) to address the following two problems.

-\paragraph{\bf Problem I: Coarse description of parameter regions of multistationarity.} Let $\delta_1,\dots,\delta_m>0$ be the desired precision for each parameter.
+\paragraph{\bf Problem I: Coarse description of parameter regions of multistationarity.} Let $\delta_1,\dots,\delta_m>0$ be the desired precision for each parameter, that is, the minimal lengths of the intervals $B_1,\dots,B_m$ to consider.
 Consider a grid partition of some box $B=B_1\times \dots \times B_m$ in small sub-boxes $C_1,\dots,C_\ell$ of side length at most $\delta_i$ for the $i$-th variable.
 We approximate the classification of the parameter points according to the number of solutions to $f_\k(t)=0$ by computing $\hat{r}(C_i)$ for $i=1,\dots,\ell$ and classifying it into cases (i)-(iii) as in \eqref{eq:classifyI} or \eqref{eq:classifyII}.
 In the setting of reaction networks, using \eqref{eq:classifyII} we obtain a coarse approximation of the real parameter region of multistationarity, as well as the region where multistationarity does not occur.

 In order to optimize the speed of computation, we use a \textbf{bisect strategy}.
 If $\hat{r}(B)\neq M_{\rm min}, M_{\rm max}$, then we bisect $B$ along one direction, and obtain two sub-boxes $C_1,C_2$.
 We compute $\hat{r}(C_1)$ and $\hat{r}(C_2)$.
 If $C_1$ belongs to cases (i) or (ii) of \eqref{eq:classifyI} or \eqref{eq:classifyII}, then we have classified this box and move onto $C_2$.
 Otherwise, if some side of the box is larger than $\delta_i$, we repeat with $C=C_1$.
 We perform the same procedure with $C_2$.